-For most people, resume writing isn’t really synonymous with “fun.”
-On a sunny summer afternoon, most of us would rather be out in the fresh air, spending time with our loved ones, playing Frisbee in the park, or sitting in a dentist’s chair having our molars drilled.
-The rare exception is usually an illusion: resume writing might seem fun at first if you feel overqualified for your target position and you’re coasting through an ego-boosting two-page brag-fest.
-But as soon as your brilliant resume is rejected once or twice, the glow starts to wear off.
+Let’s be honest.
+For most people, resume writing isn’t synonymous with fun.
+On a sunny summer day, most of us would rather be out in the fresh air, spending time with our loved ones, playing in the park, or sitting in a dentist’s chair having our molars drilled.
+Even in dreary weather, almost anything is better than spending hours trying to figure our how to cram years of professional experience onto one or two pages of text.

 So why does this happen?
 Why is resume writing such a chore?
-Here are three simple answers and three ways to make the process of learning how to write a resume a little easier.
+Here are three simple explanations, plus six resume writing tips to make the process of learning how to write a resume a little easier.
 Follow these tips and your resume will stand out from the competition.

-One resume mistake and your chances are blown to smithereens.
-A single typo or formatting error and you’ll be tossed out of the running…and you may never find another open position as perfect as this one.
-Even if you do, what will happen if you’re rejected a second time?
-Or (gasp) a third?
 Here’s what will happen: Your life will go on.
 You’ll keep applying, reaching out, and pursuing opportunities until you find one that works for you.
 It doesn’t make it any easier.
 But, in a few years, this job search adventure will be part of the distant past.
 For now, just take things one step at a time.

-4. Look forward to the future.
-This resume will take you to your next job, which means a new set of challenges, a new group of coworkers you haven’t met yet.
+- Look forward to the future.
+This resume will take you to your next job.
+This will mean a new set of challenges and a new group of coworkers you haven’t met yet.
 Review job postings you’re interested in.
 Hone in on the particular skills and experience the company is looking for.
 If you have those skills, be sure they’re highlighted on your resume.